Killercavin/postman-students-api/README.md

 ### Usage

 1. Access the API documentation using a tool like Swagger or your preferred API client.
-The documentation endpoint is typically located at `http://127.0.0.1:8000/api-docs/`.
+The documentation endpoint is typically located at `http://127.0.0.1:8000/api-docs/` or `http://localhost:8000/api-docs`.

 2. Refer to the API documentation for details on available endpoints, authentication methods, and request/response formats.